In conversation with Keryn Nossal, a leader of the heart.

 “It is about approaching your life as a system you can change… about leading the life that you want, creating a better life for yourself, and designing your work as a part of your life.
 Redefining your job as a platform for learning”.

 I can only subscribe to Keryn’s words.
 She is indeed a creative leader of the heart.
+Are you also one of them?
 Yeah!

 “Give it love… love for what I do, a love for the process, for the challenge, for the people involved, for the joy of achievement and overcoming obstacles, of creating something”.